aibolem/vexflow-wiki-vexchords/The-VexFlow-FAQ.md

 #### How do I create and align multiple voices on a single stave?

 If you have multiple voices on a single stave, call `Formatter.joinVoices` with an array containing the voices.
-This puts notes at simultaneous timestamps within the same `TickContext`, which in turn positions the various elements such that they don't collide with each other.
+This causes notes at simultaneous timestamps to share a `ModifierContext`, which in turn positions the various elements such that they don't collide with each other.

 ```javascript
 voice1 = new Vex.Flow.Voice(...);